Football’s future? Quarterbacks training with virtual reality

 He said once the base system is installed, changing, adding or deleting plays isn't too difficult.

 EON Sports isn't the only company vying for clients in the world of virtual reality.
-A company called STRIVR also has a growing list of clients.
-They include Auburn, Arkansas, Stanford, the Minnesota Vikings and the Dallas Cowboys.
+A company called STRIVR also has a growing list of clients, including Auburn, Arkansas, Stanford, the Minnesota Vikings and the Dallas Cowboys.

 "You're always looking for things to help you get better," Auburn coach Gus Malzahn said.
 "The quarterback is one position that you can actually get some mental reps.
 Even if it's mental, it can help you in the fall."

-Not everything can be simulated, of course.
-For instance, the weather is always perfect when staring through the headset.
-The pocket stays relatively clean for the quarterback and the receivers always run a perfect route.
+Not everything can be simulated of course: The weather is always perfect when staring through the headset, the pocket stays relatively clean for the quarterback and the receivers always run a perfect route.

 It's also a way to avoid risking fatigue or injury on the field.
 Minnesota Vikings coach Mike Zimmer said second-year quarterback Teddy Bridgewater immediately embraced the new training.